 There are so many models of air purifiers out there that it can be a complicated decision to make, mainly if you have seen a few advertisements for them.

-You have probably seen AirDoctor 3000 (Formerly Air Doctor Pro) air purifier ads on the web, on social media, or on TV.
-These ads claim that it is among the best air purifiers on the market, even outperforming most competitors.
+You have probably seen AirDoctor 3000 (Formerly Air Doctor Pro) air purifier ads on the web, social media, or TV.
+These ads claim it is among the best air purifiers on the market, outperforming most competitors.

 Is that true?

 I wanted to test this model to determine if it stands out, so I set up various real-life conditions to find that out.